dodosaurus/endurance-legends/README.md

 - [ ] short catchy slogan/phrase (left column)

 Opening:
+- [ ] probability for 85 cards vs 135 cards in collection (chatgpt), some interface for changing it (or find 50 more cards :))
 - [ ] implement flip card (maybe not possible if front/back are not absolute)
 - [ ] add booster phase before user see cards and transition (how will booster look and the consequent animation)